 The second field of Karthik’s research is corporate accountability.
 Motivated by evidence of special-interest capture of the accounting standard-setting process in the U.S. and abroad, he is interested in examining business leaders’ broader responsibilities to society, particularly when engaging in public policy.
 This stream of research explores, across countries, the role of transparency as an instrument of accountability, particularly in addressing corruption and building responsible models of corporate lobbying.
 The central thesis here is that theories of transparency from accounting can be applied to develop and improve systems of corporate accountability.

-Karthik has published several articles and case studies in his areas of interest, including in Accounting Horizons, Accounting, Economics & Law, the CPA Journal, the Harvard Business Review, the Journal of Accounting & Economics, the Journal of Accounting Research, and the Review of Accounting Studies.
+Karthik has published several articles and case studies in his areas of interest, including in Accounting, Economics & Law, Accounting Horizons, The Accounting Review, Harvard Business Review, Journal of Accounting & Economics, Journal of Accounting Research, and Review of Accounting Studies.
 His research has been awarded the Journal of Accounting & Economics’ Best Paper Prize and the American Accounting Association’s FARS Best Dissertation Prize.
-He has a Ph.D. in management from the Massachusetts Institute of Technology.